 After graduating in Philosophy, Politics and Economics (Balliol College, Oxford) and Public Administration (MSc, College of Europe, Bruges), I worked in the European Commission (Brussels) and the UNHCR (Geneva and Burundi) for three years.
 I returned to the UK to complete a PhD in International Relations (London School of Economics, 1997-2001), combining PhD research with policy research for the Royal Institute for International Affairs (Chatham House).
 I then worked as a postdoctoral researcher in Hamburg for 6 years, funded through a Marie Curie PDRF and then a Marie Curie Excellence Grant (predecessor of the ERC Starting Grant).

-Since moving to Edinburgh in 2006, I have held a number of research management roles, including Politics and International Relations Research Convenor and REF Coordinator (2007-13) and Director of Research for SSPS (2015-17).
+Since moving to Edinburgh in 2006, I have held a number of research management roles, including Politics and International Relations Research Convenor and REF Coordinator (2007-13), Deputy Dean of Research for the College of Arts, Humanities and Social Sciences (2011-14) and Director of Research for SSPS (2015-17).
 In 2017 I took on the role of REF Dean for the College, leading our submission of 18 Units of Assessment; and since January 2018 have served as Dean of Research, responsible for research strategy and support for over 2,000 academic staff across the Arts, Humanities and Social Sciences.

 I was elected a Fellow of the Royal Society of Edinburgh (2017), Fellow of the Academy of Social Sciences (2019) and Fellow of the British Academy (2019).